singlestone/sugar/CONTRIBUTING.md

 [Needs Collaborator](#join-the-project-team): Maintainer

-PRs are automatically merged by Kodiak if they have `✅ ToDo: Automerge` label and have been [approved](#review-pull-requests) by a maintainer.
+PRs are automatically merged by Kodiak if they have `🚦 Status: Automerge` label and have been [approved](#review-pull-requests) by a maintainer.
 PRs should not be merged manually.

 ## Tag A Release